 Space.com launched in New York City on July 20, 1999, the 30th anniversary of the Apollo 11 moon landing, with the goal of covering the latest discoveries and missions in space like never before.
-The company was originally founded by news anchor Lou Dobbs, with Sally Ride — the first American woman in space — serving as our first President.
+The company was originally founded by news anchor Lou Dobbs and Rich Zahradnick, with Zahradnik serving as our first President, a position later filled by Sally Ride — the first American woman in space.
 Apollo 11 commander Neil Armstrong, the first man to walk on the moon, was on the board of directors.

 In May 2004, Space.com's parent company changed its name from Space Holdings to Imaginova.
-In 2009, Space.com was acquired by Tech Media Network, now called Purch.
+In 2009, Space.com was acquired by Tech Media Network, later called Purch.

 Space.com is, and always has been, the passion of writers and editors who are space fans and also trained journalists.

-Responsible for Space.com's editorial vision, Tariq Malik has been the managing editor of Space.com since 2009 and has covered space news and science for more than a decade.
-He joined Purch's Space.com team in 2001, first as an intern and soon after as a full-time spaceflight reporter covering human spaceflight, exploration, astronomy and the night sky.
+Responsible for Space.com's editorial vision, Tariq Malik has been the Editor-in-Chief of Space.com since 2019 and has covered space news and science for 18 years.
+He joined the Space.com team in 2001, first as an intern and soon after as a full-time spaceflight reporter covering human spaceflight, exploration, astronomy and the night sky.
+He became Space.com's managing editor in 2009.
 As on-air talent has presented space stories on CNN, Fox News, NPR and others.